The hands-on approach to align time entries and ease bookkeeping from here.

 Please provide an option to test using a sandbox or limited dataset

 Test on a small number of employees and projects before a complete rollout.
-Simulate the edge cases with example time entries: approved/unapproved, rounded hours vs. freeform, overtime rates, etc. as well as what to do with time on hold and entries that don’t match key project codes for each of workers Check what they look like in accounting, are they sent to the correct accounts, do it transfer billable flags, are totals correct?
+Simulate the edge cases with example time entries: Approved/unapproved, rounded hours vs. freeform, overtime rates, etc. as well as what to do with time on hold and entries that don’t match key project codes for each of workers Check what they look like in accounting, are they sent to the correct accounts, do it transfer billable flags, are totals correct?

 Report any discrepancies and make changes to mappings or rules.
 If sandbox or separate test company file is available, use it; if not, schedule low-activity time, and make backups before importing.